UB-Mannheim/blatt/docs/index.md

 ```
 from blatt import Page
 p = Page(PAGEXML)
-p.to_text(TXT)
+p.to_txt(TXT)
 ```

 By default it saves the plain text without line breaks (the hyphens '-', '-', '⹀' and '⸗' are removed and the corresponding words are merged).
-If you need line breaks, use `p.to_text(TXT, linebreak=True)`.
+If you need line breaks, use `p.to_txt(TXT, linebreak=True)`.

 ## Command Line Interface